briandgomez/Study/Security+/Security Operations.md

     - Document findings
     - Lets have a summary of information
     - Contains a detailed explanation of data acquisition
-    - Helps professional make conclusions
+    - Helps professionals make conclusions

 - Preservation
     - Isolate the data